adrianschlatter/docker.webref/docs/README.md

 )
 ```

-Now you have a user table but no users in it, yet.
-Invent a password and hash
+Now we have a user table but no users in it, yet.
+Let's find a password and hash
-it with the following python code (of course, replace the dummy password
+it with the following python code (of course, we replace the dummy password
 with your own password beforehand):

 ```